openenergymonitor/guide/source/technical/resources.markdown

 ## {% linkable_title Hardware & Firmware Resources %}

+A definitive list of resources for openenergymonitor hardware.

 > **Firmware:** code that runs on an embeded microcontroller

 ### {% linkable_title emonPi %}